Living Alone For The First Time, The Things You Need To Do ASAP

 1. Start An Hobby

 It can be anything that gives you joy.
 It can be anything.
-My recommendation is lean more towards hobbies that make you go outside or lets you meet new people.
+My recommendation is to lean more towards hobbies that make you go outside or let you meet new people.
 It can be an online hobby like playing chess, and you can still meet new people online if you play on places like chess.com.
 You can start a blog.

 2. Get Out Of Your Own Head Regularly

 Go for walks.
 Don’t depend on your thoughts all the time.
 It can be addicting and difficult.
 I have internal monologues every day and every minute, and it can be hard doing that for 18 – 20 hours a day.
-So, I play music and listen to podcasts.
+So, play music and listen to podcasts.

 Meet new people and travel a lot more if you can.
 If you have moved to a new place, ask around where you should visit.
 Then, check the places out; either it’s a bar or some hilltop.